NKMannon-Coll/3DGame/README.md

 I worked on the player movement and throwing mechanic.
 I also built the map, added the appropriate collisions, and added the skybox. - Ian

-I worked on UI and gathered and created SFX. - Jake
+I worked on the UI.
+I neatened out and fixed issues with the main menu, edited dialogue to add to aesthetics, and gathered UI elements and fonts.
+I also collected sound effects and created and implemented some made by yours truly. - Jake